63rd Grey Cup: Game summary

 Perhaps the defining factor in this low-scoring contest was the chilly weather.
 The game-time temperature was -15 degrees Celsius, and a 25-kilometre-per-hour wind played havoc with passing and kicking.

 Alouette coach Marv Levy's third-quarter decision to gamble on a 3rd-and-3 inside the Edmonton 10 proved to be a turning point, as a successful field goal would have provided sufficient margin for a Montreal victory.
 Instead, the Eskimos held and kept the Alouettes off the scoreboard.
 Nevertheless, the Als still had the win within their grasp.
 With just 3:49 left to play, Sonny Wade came off the Alouette bench to replace starting quarterback Jimmy Jones.
 Trailing 9-7 and starting from the Montreal 23-yard-line, Wade threw a 26-yard bullet to Larry Smith.
 He then faked a reverse to Johnny Rodgers and threw a 46-yard pass to Joe Petty.
 This gave the Als a chance for the game-winning field goal in the final seconds of the game, but Jones mishandled the snap from centre.
 Don Sweet's 19-yard attempt went wide for a single point and from there, the Eskimos were able to run out the clock.

+Don Sweet 's missed field goal at the 63rd Grey Cup.

+A close up of the football during Don Sweet's missed field goal.